Kevin Kiley (politician): Political career

 In 2016, Kiley was elected to the California State Assembly.
 In May 2016, Kiley told The Sacramento Bee that he supported then-Ohio Governor John Kasich in the 2016 United States presidential election.
 In 2018, Kiley authored legislation to make it easier for students to transfer school districts.

 After winning a second term in the State Assembly, Kiley ran for the State Senate in California's 1st District.
 He finished second in the primary, but lost the runoff to fellow Assemblyman Brian Dahle.
-Soon after the start of the new legislative session, Kiley introduced legislation to close for private use a controversial DMV office that exclusively catered to state legislators and staff.
+Soon after the start of the new legislative session, Kiley introduced legislation to close for private use a controversial DMV office that catered exclusively to state legislators and staff.
 In a statement to The Sacramento Bee, Kiley said: "This is supposed to be a government of the people, by the people and for the people, not an oligarchy where a gilded political class enjoys privileges that aren’t available to the people that we represent."

 According to the Associated Press, Kiley is "a conservative who often flirts with the fringes of the GOP".
 He has said climate change is real, but opposed Governor Gavin Newsom's executive orders requiring all new vehicles in California to be zero emission by 2035 and banning oil-drilling by 2045.
 He is a supporter of charter schools.
 Kiley introduced legislation to ban local and state governments from implementing vaccine requirements.
 After Joe Biden won the 2020 election and Donald Trump refused to concede while making claims of fraud, Kiley refused to say whether Biden won the 2020 election legitimately.
 Kiley has said his position is to "stay out of national politics altogether", and that "national politics is a distraction that is used frankly by those in power in Sacramento [as] kind of a smokescreen for their own failures."